Cavanbro/HealthPad-Embedded/README.md

 > Example:

 1. Plug in the device.
+2. Upload script while holding down "download" button on ESP32
-2. Place pill bottles with attached magnets on the pad.
+4. Place pill bottles with attached magnets on the pad.
-3. When it's time to take your pill, the LED will turn red.
+5. When it's time to take your pill, the LED will turn red.
-4. Once the bottle is removed and returned, the status will update to yellow (pill taken).
+6. Once the bottle is removed and returned, the status will update to blue (pill taken).

 ---